 Do mobile phones pose a health hazard?

-No, not in the view of scientific experts who review this issue on a continual basis.
+No. Health officials and scientific experts around the world have been regularly reviewing the science supporting the safety of radio waves.
 Their conclusions have been consistent over many years: the signals from wireless telephones, two-way radios or other wireless communications devices pose no known health risk.

 Scientists establish guidelines for safe human exposure to radio waves.
 They first identify an intensity level below which radio-frequency (RF) energy is not known to cause adverse health effects of any kind.
-Standard-setting bodies then set exposure limits far below this threshold—by an order of magnitude or more—as substantial margins of safety.
-These limits have the support of government agencies and international organizations around the world.
+Standard-setting bodies then set exposure limits far below this threshold.
+These limits, with their substantial margins of safety, have the support of government agencies and international organizations around the world.

 How does Motorola Mobility measure exposure to radio waves from mobile phones?
 What is SAR?

 Motorola Mobility subjects all of its mobile products to laboratory testing that measures user exposure to radio waves.
-This is expressed in a term known as specific absorption rate, or SAR.
+This is expressed in a term known as “specific absorption rate”, or SAR.
 Science-based safety standards establish SAR limits intended to keep exposures far below levels known to pose any health risks.
-In view of these large, built-in margins of protection, differences in SAR within accepted limits have no health implications.
-Information about SAR in general and the SARs of specific Motorola mobile phone products are available on this site.

 How can I learn the SAR of my phone?